jakepscott/shinynames/README.md

 # Shiny Names

-Very simple Shiny app built in R that allows a user to explore the evolution of given names over time in the US.
-This was built to help me refresh myself on Shiny.
+Very simple Shiny app built in R that allows a user to explore the evolution of given names over time in the US, using the [Babynames](https://cran.r-project.org/web/packages/babynames/babynames.pdf) package.
+The Babynames package includes US baby names provided by the SSA, including all names used for 5 or more children.
+This app was built to help me refresh myself on Shiny.
 Not meant to be stunningly gorgeous or groundbreakingly insightful, just meant to be a fun way to pass the time!

 ## Getting Started